A Review of Searches for Evidence of Tachyons: A n-p decay chain?

 Most cosmic rays being charged particles have their directions randomized by the magnetic field of the galaxy, making it difficult to know the direction to their sources.
 With the hypothetical neutron-proton decay chain (NPDC), however, for which a cosmic ray particle spends most of its time as a neutron, its directionality would be mostly unaffected by the galactic magnetic field.
 As a result we might suppose that cosmic rays that had energies close to the knee on reaching Earth might, at least for not too distant sources, point back to their source.
 If one found such a source of cosmic rays having an energy at the knee its existence would offer evidence in support of the NPDC idea, and hence the tachyonic neutrino hypothesis.

-Most cosmic ray physicists believe that the dozen or so reports of Cygnus X-3 being such a cosmic ray source from the observations made in the 1970-1990 era were mistaken in light of more recent negative results with more sensitive detectors.
-However, in refs.\citep{Ehrlich1999a, Ehrlich1999b} I explained why that mainstream view may be mistaken.
+Most cosmic ray physicists believe that no such cosmic ray sources have in fact been identified.
+While there were a dozen or so reports of Cygnus X-3 being such a cosmic ray source from the observations made in the 1970-1990 era, these are now considered to have been mirages in light of more recent negative results with more sensitive detectors.
+However, in ref.\citep{Ehrlich1999a} I explained why that mainstream view may be mistaken, and that Cygnus X-3 really was and may still be a source of cosmic rays near the knee of the spectrum.